310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Okay yeah, you do look like a “little mermaid” resting on top of a rock right now, but!
+Okay yeah, you do look like a “little mermaid” princess resting on top of a rock right now, but!
 What're you doing!?
 We were looking for you 'cause of how worried we were!

 Yet all this time you were over here, just acting all weird like it's completely normal!
 {% endbubble %}